 The Flash: 4.11 The Elongated Knight Rises

 We begin with Barry sitting in his cell while a good old fashion prison riot occurs; unable to do nothing, Barry uses his powers to put everyone back in their cells.
 This along with a fight sequence later on is the only small snippets you get of “The Flash”.
-As silly as it may have been I liked the subtle uses reminding us he isn’t lost.
+As silly as it may have been, I liked the subtle uses reminding us he isn’t lost.
 Also the effects on the slow motion fight sequence were excellent.

 Firstly, Dibney stops an over the top bank robber who has the attention of the whole police force with three hostages threatening to detonate a bomb.
 We learn that Dibney is able to absorb explosive blasts and he considers himself indestructible.
 This is until he faces the Trickster who damages his suit and causes him a great deal of pain which scares Ralph and questions his team spirit.
 Trickster and Prank want the “stretchy man” in order to kill him (because that’s what villains do…very badly!) and take hostages to lure him out.
 Scared, he goes to see Barry and gets a pep talk which, like Popeye and his spinach, gives him the strength and courage to face his foes.
-The biggest problem with this segment was addressing Ralph’s journey, I thought we were over this whole ‘I can’t do it’ nonsense, so feels cheap to retread what’s already been done.
+The biggest problem with this segment was addressing Ralph’s journey, I thought we were over this whole ‘I can’t do it’ nonsense, so this moment felt like a cheap retread of what’s already been done.

-The time spent with Team Flash is strange, they all feel lifeless and hollow which, given the circumstances, I understand, it just wasn’t working with the main story being so upbeat and comical.
+The time spent with Team Flash is strange; they all feel lifeless and hollow which, given the circumstances, I understand.
+It just wasn’t working with the main story being so upbeat and comical.
 Perhaps this is going to be the norm all the while Barry is locked away.
-Again I don’t hate it, I actually like the potential and having different tones can work but in this instance it didn’t.
+Again I don’t hate it, I actually like the potential and having different tones can work, but in this instance it didn’t.

 If they extracted the individual tones and made separate episodes around them it would work, but in its current state it’s just messy.
 I hold out hope next time will be better.